-Notes on Intel® Hyper-Threading technology
+Notes on Intel® Hyper-Threading Technology

-- 1. This motherboard supports Intel Pentium 4 CPUs with Hyper-Threading technology. - Hyper-Threading technology is supported under Windows XP and Linux 2.4.x (kernel) and later versions only.
+- 1. This motherboard supports Intel Pentium 4 CPUs with Hyper-Threading Technology. - 2.
+Hyper-Threading Technology is supported under Windows XP and Linux 2.4.x (kernel) and later versions only.
 Under Linux, use the Hyper-Threading compliler to compile the code.
 If you are using any other operating systems, disable the Hyper-Threading Technology item in BIOS to ensure system stability and performance. - 3.
-For more information on Hyper-Threading technology, visit www.intel.com/info/hyperthreading.
+It is recommended that you install WinXP Service Pack 1. - 4.
+Make sure to enable the Hyper-Threading Technology item in BIOS before installing a supported operating system. - 5.
+For more information on Hyper-Threading Technology, visit www.intel.com/info/hyperthreading.

-To use the Hyper-Threading technology on this motherboard:
+To use the Hyper-Threading Technology on this motherboard:

-- 1. Buy an Intel Pentium 4 CPU that supports Hyper-Threading technology.
-Install the CPU. - Power up the system and enter BIOS Setup (see Chapter 4).
+- 1. Buy an Intel Pentium 4 CPU that supports Hyper-Threading Technology.
+Install the CPU. - 2.
+Power up the system and enter BIOS Setup (see Chapter 4).
 Under the Advanced Menu, make sure that the item Hyper-Threading Technology is set to Enabled.
-The item appears only if you installed a CPU that supports Hyper-Threading technology.
+The item appears only if you installed a CPU that supports Hyper-Threading Technology. - 3.
+Reboot the computer.